metadriverse/metadrive/docs/source/install.rst

 By leveraging the power of panda3d, PGDrive can be run on personal laptop, cluster, headless server with different OS.

-.. note:: There are still some problem with the visualization models, causing slight difference on different platforms.
-    We still work in progress to solve this.

 Install PGDrive on MacOs, Windows and Linux
 ###############################################